 I use R extensively for data analysis, but also for visualisation/communication purposes.
 Examples are included on this website.

-arbintools– a package for data importation, analysis and plotting for users of Arbin battery cycling instruments
+arbintools – a package for data importation, analysis and plotting for users of Arbin battery cycling instruments (not pursued any longer)

 Here I hope to share some R tips based on things that I’ve found very useful.
 I hope that others will find them useful too!
 One thing I would thoroughly recommend, however – get RStudio, which is a free IDE for R and makes using it much easier!